chef/automate/components/docs-chef-io/content/automate/ha_upgrade_introduction.md

     weight = 200
 +++

-## What is Upgradation?

-Upgradation is a process of replacing older version with improved newer version with some new features or/and fixes for bugs that has been noticed in older versions.
+**Upgradation** replaces an older version with an improved newer version with some new features or/and fixes for bugs that were present in older versions.
 Use the --major flag to upgrade from the latest to a major version.
 This section will talk about the version upgrade of Chef Automate with its possible scenarios.

 {{< note >}} Unlike some of the other chef services, Automate HA won't upgrade from one minor version to another.
-This needs to be done manually by running command. {{< /note >}}
+Upgrade Automate HA manually by running the command. {{< /note >}}

 ## Release Channels

-The Chef Automate upgrade process makes use of **release channels** to allow greater control over the automatic upgrades applied to your system.
+The Chef Automate upgrade process uses **release channels** to allow greater control over the automatic upgrades applied to your system.
 Chef Automate pulls the latest release within a specified release channel.
 The default channel is the `current` channel.

 To change the release channel that is used for upgrades, modify the `channel` setting in your `config.toml` file: